-If we’re going to use a guidebook when we travel, our preference will always be themed, quirky little guidebooks written by locals or expats like The Hunt Singapore guidebook.
+If we’re going to use a guidebook when we travel, our preference will always be to wait until we arrive at our destination and head to the nearest good bookshop or museum gift store and buy a themed, quirky little guidebook written by locals or expats such as Singapore resident Bernie Baskin and Singapore native Jalean Wong’s The Hunt Singapore Guidebook.

-As you know, we used to write guidebooks.
-We worked for all the big publishers: Lonely Planet, Footprint, Dorling Kindersley, Rough Guides, Thomas Cook, Hedonist’s etc. For Lonely Planet we had some 40 commissions alone to author, update or contribute to books or web guides, including 25 guidebooks.
+As regular readers know, we used to write guidebooks for many years.
+We worked for all the big publishers: Lonely Planet, Footprint, Dorling Kindersley, Rough Guides, Thomas Cook, etc. We had over 70 commissions in total, from first edition guidebooks to walking tours and destination videos.
+For Lonely Planet alone we completed over 40 contracts to author, update or contribute to books or web guides, including 25 guidebooks.

 We have a love-hate relationship with guidebooks as authors and readers.
 As authors, we love the way that working on a guidebook allows us to immerse ourselves in a places for months at a time but we hate the fact that by the time the book is on the shelves — months and sometimes up to a year later — our meticulously researched material is already out of date.

-We don’t use mainstream guidebooks for eating or drinking — and not because the material is out of date, but that’s another post.
-However, that’s the issue with guidebooks from the traveller’s perspective too — the content is often out of date by the time they arrive.
-These days we gather information from a variety of sources, but generally, as writers, we get it direct from the horses mouths and go to chefs or restaurateurs for restaurant recommendations, bar owners for drinking tips, designers for shopping advice, etc.
+Instead, we tend to gather information from a variety of sources, but generally, as writers, we get it direct from the horses mouths and go to chefs or restaurateurs for restaurant recommendations, bar owners for drinking tips, designers for shopping advice, etc.

 However, whenever we arrive in a place, one of the first things I’ll do is drop into a cool little bookshop or museum gift store and look for small interesting guidebooks written by locals or expats that are carefully curated and give a unique insight into a place from a very particular perspective, whether it’s a policeman’s book to street food stalls (one of my favourite guides for Bangkok), a historian’s guide on walking tours, or an architect’s take on the city’s most notable buildings.